 Not necessary for this item

-(2017).Molecular adaptation of mercuric reductase to hypersaline environments [Master’s thesis, the American University in Cairo].
+(2017).Molecular adaptation of mercuric reductase to hypersaline environments [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Ramadan, Emanbellah.
 Molecular adaptation of mercuric reductase to hypersaline environments.
 2017.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.